 Restrictions on leaving the country

-The third and the biggest surprise.
-Australia not allowing citizens and PRs to exit the country with tightly controlled exceptions.
+The biggest surprise however was Australia not allowing citizens and PRs to exit the country with tightly controlled exceptions.
 And I mean tightly controlled.
 However exceptions were made on humanitarian grounds such as declining health and death of family members overseas .

-Australians working overseas who returned prior to closure were asked to produce their work and residential visas of the country they were working in.
+Australians working overseas who returned prior to closure and needed to return to the countries they were living and working in had their own challenges.
+They were asked to produce their work and residential visas of the country they were working in.
 They were also asked to provide the current lease agreement of their rented property overseas.
 Only then they were allowed to leave Australia.

 I remember when I mentioned the requirements to foreign friends and colleagues there was a sense of disbelieve.
 They actually wondered if I got the details right.